Virginia Ramey Mollenkott: Writing

-She is a lifetime member of the Modern Language Association, where she served on the Executive Committee of Religion and Literature from 1976 to 1980.
-She is also a lifetime member of the Milton Society of America, serving on the executive committee from 1974 to 1976.
-She has published dozens of articles in scholarly and literary journals as well as church-related publications, and is an active founding member of the Evangelical and Ecumenical Women's Caucus, better known as Christian Feminism Today.
+She was a lifetime member of the Modern Language Association, where she served on the Executive Committee of Religion and Literature from 1976 to 1980.
+She was also a lifetime member of the Milton Society of America, serving on the executive committee from 1974 to 1976.
+She has published dozens of articles in scholarly and literary journals as well as church-related publications, and was an active founding member of the Evangelical and Ecumenical Women's Caucus, better known as Christian Feminism Today.

 Mollenkott's archives are available at The Center for Gay and Lesbian Studies at the Pacific School of Religion.

 Editing

 Mollenkott edited a book of spiritual poems, Adam Among the Television Trees (1971) and a volume of inter-religious essays by Jewish, Christian, and Muslim women, Women of Faith in Dialogue (1987).